lightward/mechanic-tasks/docs/auto-remove-a-customer-tag-x-days-after-its-added/README.md

 Tags: Schedule, Untag

-Use this this task to monitor for the addition of a new customer tag, and to schedule the customer to be untagged some number of days later.
+Use this this task to monitor for the addition of a specific customer tag, and to schedule the customer to be untagged a configurable number of days later.
 Useful for granting temporary access to discounts, or other resources.

 * View in the task library: [tasks.mechanic.dev/auto-remove-a-customer-tag-x-days-after-its-added](https://tasks.mechanic.dev/auto-remove-a-customer-tag-x-days-after-its-added)
 * Task JSON, for direct import: [task.json](../../tasks/auto-remove-a-customer-tag-x-days-after-its-added.json)